thedaviddias/bfdes.in/posts/property-based-testing.md

 }
 ```

 A stable sorting algorithm is one that ensures that any two keys which compare equally maintain their relative positions in the array.
 To test `mergeSort` is stable we create arrays loaded with tuples, sorting them by the second element in the tuple _and then_ the first.
-We should find that the mutated array should be sorted with respect to a compound order which orders the tuples by comparing first elements and, if necessary, breaks ties on the second element.
+We should find that the mutated array is sorted with respect to a compound order which orders the tuples by comparing first elements and, if necessary, breaks ties on the second element.
 (Actually, this is the default ordering for tuples in Scala.)

 Here is the resulting test code, without the generators listed above: